Public Health Infrastructure and Systems Improvement

 Featured

 ASTHO's annual Environmental Scan tracks current public health priorities and trends in the U.S. state and island jurisdictions.
-Recognizing that the states and island jurisdictions have different needs, capacities, and opportunities available to them, ASTHO conducted two separate scans.
+The scan allows ASTHO and its members to continually and proactively address the evolving public health landscape and better serve their communities.

 Financing the Future of Public Health

-On this podcast, Steven Stack (commissioner, Kentucky Department for Public Health) and Janet Hamilton (executive director, CSTE) speak on what’s needed to fund the public health systems of the future.
+On this podcast episode, Steven Stack (SHO-KY) and Janet Hamilton (executive director, CSTE) discuss what’s needed to fund the public health systems of the future.

 State and Territorial Health Department Strategic Planning Module